It’s theme review time on WPin. Read my experiences and thoughts on the Checathlon WordPress theme.

 I missed this part, in fact by reviewing the theme you begin to put pieces together.
 By editing the review to gloss over this would not be fair.
 Suffice to say Sami has stored the site title color in the ‘colors section’.

 It was not obvious to me as a consumer, I would have preferred to see it under the colors section.
 Makes sense to me.
-Niggle over, now we can move on (sorry Sami, just wasn’t obvious to me!).
+Niggle over, now we can move on (sorry Sami, just wasn’t obvious to me!).back to menu ↑

 I need a hero!
 (A hero image or indeed a header image)

-Sorry bad pun!
-Anyways, the above option allows you to change the header image, to see what this does see below:
+Sorry, bad pun!
+Anyways, the above option allows you to change the header image, to see what this does see below:back to menu ↑

 Random header images are great don’t get me wrong, but tailoring it to coincide with page content would have been perfect, in my opinion.

-Some of you will no doubt be familiar with the above, as it is found in most WordPress themes that support the WordPress customise section, as is of course the site identity section.
+Some of you will no doubt be familiar with the above, as it is found in most WordPress themes that support the WordPress customize section, as is, of course, the site identity section.

-There is quite a few options available to you here, such as image position, and whether you want the background image to scroll with the page.
-Leave it fixed, make it full screen and more.
+There are quite a few options available to you here, such as image position, and whether you want the background image to scroll with the page.
+Leave it fixed, make it full screen and more.back to menu ↑

 Menus in the Checathlon theme